-The flop-side of this Easter bunny’s game plan is that in return for secretly leaving chocolate for me she seems to think that it’s acceptable to help herself to anything that takes her fancy in the garden, wreaking havoc and causing considerable damage.
+The flop-side of this Easter bunny’s game plan is that in return for secretly leaving chocolate she thinks that it’s acceptable to help herself.
+She'll grab anything that takes her fancy in the garden, wreaking havoc and causing considerable damage.
 In this particular case the problem is easily solved by returning her to her secure accommodation.
 For her wilder and far naughtier cousins the problem must be solved with plant protection.